Alton, Illinois: 20th century

 Alton native Robert Pershing Wadlow, listed in the Guinness Book of Records as the world's tallest man at 8 feet 11.1 inches tall, 2.72 m, is buried in Oakwood Cemetery in the area known as Upper Alton.
 The earth over his grave was raised so visitors can compare its length to other graves.
 A memorial to him, including a life-sized statue and a replica of his chair, stands on College Avenue, across from the Southern Illinois University Dental School (formerly Shurtleff College).

 The Sisters of St Francis of the Martyr St George have their American province motherhouse in Alton.

-In 1937 two commercial fishermen from Alton caught a bull shark in the Mississippi River.
-Late that summer they had realized something was troubling their wood and mesh traps.
+In 1937, two commercial fishermen from Alton caught a bull shark in the Mississippi River.
+Late that summer, they had realized something was troubling their wood and mesh traps.
 Concluding that it was a fish, they built a strong wire trap and baited it with chicken guts.
-The next morning, they caught the 5-foot 84-pound shark, which they displayed in the Calhoun Fish Market, where it attracted crowds for days.
+The next morning, they caught the 5-foot, 84-pound shark, which they displayed in the Calhoun Fish Market, where it attracted crowds for days.

-World War II saw a group of seven brothers join the military and variously became decorated veterans.
+World War II had a group of seven brothers join the military and variously became decorated veterans.
 Among these were Millard Glen Gray, who was decorated by Douglas MacArthur, and Neil Gray, who received the Silver Star.

 In 1954, the city of Alton was named as one of three finalists for the location of the new United States Air Force Academy.
 Alton lost to the winning site of Colorado Springs, Colorado.